-The White Leaved Oak Tree
+The White Leaved Oak

-Leaning against the old trunk with the visitor’s book in my lap, I smiled at the happy realization that despite all the madness of the world, people still have a love for old trees such as the White Leaved Oak.
+Leaning against the old trunk with the visitor’s book in my lap, I smiled at the happy realization that despite all the madness of the world, people still have a love for old trees such as White Leaved Oak.

+Thank you White Leaved Oak.
+It has been an honour to meet you and sing your songs.
+And thank you for leading me to Malvern!
 Here I have found some wonderful new friends and storytelling connections.
-Would have loved to stay longer but tomorrow the road beckons me…
+Would have loved to stay longer but now the road beckons...